Towards Comprehensive Interactive Change Understanding in Remote Sensing: A Large-scale Dataset and Dual-granularity Enhanced VLM: ChangeIMTI

 \subsection{Change Counting}

 Change counting introduces object-level granularity by requiring the model to estimate the number of discrete change regions.
 To obtain the reference counts, we preprocess the binary change masks using OpenCV’s contour detection algorithm, which identifies and counts connected components (\textit{i.e.}, contiguous areas of change).
 The process ensures that the detected changes are precisely segmented and counted.
-The task encourages the VLMs to develop instance awareness of changes, going beyond binary classification to quantify scene modifications and identify the specific number of altered regions, thereby enhancing the model’s ability to analyze complex scene dynamics. \begin{findingsbox} \item Instruction Template: \\ User: ``How many roads[or buildings] have been changed in these two images:$<$image$>$ and $<$image$>$?''\\ VLM: [Number of detected change regions] \end{findingsbox}
+The task encourages the VLMs to develop instance awareness of changes, going beyond binary classification to quantify scene modifications and identify the specific number of altered regions, thereby enhancing the model’s ability to analyze complex scene dynamics.
+Specifically, the user’s query will ask for the number of changes to roads or buildings, and the model’s response should be an Arabic numeral providing that count. \begin{findingsbox} \item Instruction Template: \\ User: ``How many roads[or buildings] have been changed in these two images:$<$image$>$ and $<$image$>$?''\\ VLM: [Number of detected change regions] \end{findingsbox}